symfony/symfony-docs/guides/page_creation.rst

    We'll show you how to choose exactly which file/format to load in the next section `Environments`_.

-Each top-level entry like ``app.config`` or ``doctrine.orm`` defines the configuration for a particular bundle.
-For example, the ``app.config`` key defines the configuration for the core Symfony ``FrameworkBundle`` and includes configuration for the routing, templating, and other core systems.
+Each top-level entry like ``framework`` or ``twig`` defines the configuration for a particular bundle.
+For example, the ``framework`` key defines the configuration for the core Symfony ``FrameworkBundle`` and includes configuration for the routing, templating, and other core systems.

 For now, don't worry about the specific configuration options in each section.
 The configuration file ships with sensible defaults.
-As we explore each part of Symfony, we'll cover its specific configuration options in detail.
+As you read more and explore each part of Symfony2, you'll learn about the specific configuration options of each feature.

 .. sidebar:: Configuration Formats

-    Throughout the book, we'll continue to show all configuration examples in all three formats.
-Each has their own advantages and disadvantages - the choice is up to you:
+    Throughout the guides, all configuration examples will be shown in all three formats (YAML, XML and PHP).
+Each has its own advantages and disadvantages.
+    The choice of which to use is up to you:

     * *YAML*: Simple, clean and readable;

-    * *XML*: More powerful than YAML at times and supports validation and IDE autocompletion;
+    * *XML*: More powerful than YAML at times and supports IDE autocompletion;

     * *PHP*: Very powerful but less readable than standard configuration formats.